dsi-clinic/the-clinic/student-onboarding.md

     TODO

 Students are resourceful and will often figure out less than ideal "workarounds" that will come back to bite you/them later. **It's wise to verify that everything is working by literally looking at their computer and checking yourself.**

+## Meeting & Communication Logistics
+TODO
+- Which staff are leading the project?
+    - Have a project lead and a backup
+- Slack
+- Weekly team meetings
+- Check-in cadence
+    - Stand-ups?
+- Schedule meetings with external mentors
+- Project management
+    - TODO: Notion?
+GitHub issues?
+- Troubleshooting SOP
+     - Google your error
+     - ChatGPT
+     - Read the docs for the package you're using
+     - Ask (publicly!) in Slack
+        - Include error message, operating system, and things you've tried so far
+     - Make a reasonable effort to fix your bug (that's how you learn), but don't "stay stuck"

+## Hiring
+TODO: What is consistent about the hiring process that is worth documenting?
+- In-person vs remote policy
+    - Are some days/meetings required in person?
+    - Do remote days need to be consistent?
+    - Communication of in-person/remote schedule
+- CPT (Curricular Practical Training) for international students
+    - From summer 2023: `If they are current, UC students, no, CPT authorization is not required.
+Their active F-1 (I-20) and J-1 (DS-2019) are valid for on-campus employment.`
+- Graduating students
+    - Graduating students need to be hired as "temporary workers."
+As of summer 2023, this was doable but was an administrative hassle.
+- Logging hours
+    - TODO: Use Workday?
+    - What are the HR gotchas (ie don't log one 15 hour day)

+## Summer Programs
+TODO
+- What does orientation look like and what are orientation expectations?
+- Is there an events calendar?
+    - What are the expectations and deliverables at the end of the program?
+- What is the required check-in cadence for students with the program?
+- What is the expected check-in cadence with project mentors?
+- Where are students expected to work during the program?
+    - What spaces will students have access to?
+    - Can students book meeting rooms?
+- Will there be "office hours" or some sort of structured troubleshooting time?
+    - Who is leading this?
+- What is the absence policy?